perguth/chromeos-welcome-to-estonia/README.md

 3. Open Firefox and install
   - https://addons.mozilla.org/en-US/firefox/addon/web-eid-webextension

+You can now simply restart Linux (not Chrome OS) and enjoy ✌️

 ## Usage

 You can now use Firefox to sign documents and e.g. log into the estonian online portal here:

 - https://www.eesti.ee/en

 There you'll find your email and state related services.
-Enjoy ✌️